Luks24/outfit7-test/README.md

 Now go to folder `tf-initial-provisioning` and first run `terraform init` and the `terraform apply`.

 After that is finished go also in the folder `tf-backend` and run the same commands.
-If terraform apply fails, delete all files inside `tf-backend` execpt for `main.tf` and `variables.tf` and then repeat terraform init and apply.
+If terraform apply fails ( sometimes happens error 403), delete all files inside `tf-backend` execpt for `main.tf` and `variables.tf` and then repeat terraform init and apply.
 When terraform apply finnishes it will output the bucket name.
 Copy that name and paste it in `/provision-infrastructure/backend.tf`.

 ### Step 7